DERPO Home

 NCDOT Current STIP

-Division 2 Construction Progress Report
+Current Construction Report

 Carbon Reduction Program

-US 70/I-42 Havelock Bypass (R-1015)
+UNDER CONSTRUCTION: US 70/I-42 Havelock Bypass (R-1015)

 Construction is underway to build a bypass on the southwest side of Havelock and U.S. 70 beginning north of the Havelock city limit and extending south approximately 10 miles to just south of the Craven-Carteret County line.